TheRevanchist/Statistical-Learning/README.md

 In order to see how the code is implemented just look at the functions there.

+The dataset is provided there and it is downloaded here: http://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29

+The algorithm classifies cancers on benign or malignant.
+The results of cross validation are >97%.

 The project was motivated from an assignment on statistical learning, at the uni where I study.